 As a SaaS marketer, no matter what you are promoting, you should always start with a well thought out marketing strategy.
-Whenever we begin an engagement with a new client, we always start off with a kickstart strategy meeting and putting a proper plan of action in place.
+In fact we believe this so much that before we jump into marketing campaigns with a new client we always start off with a strategy meeting and then conduct the research so that we can put a proper plan of action in place.

 Why is this so important?

-To summarise my article titled 9 Reasons You Need a Marketing Strategy, the main reasons saas marketers should have a well thought out marketing strategy is to keep you and your team focused on achieving the desired outcome using a variety of planned marketing tactics.
-It also allows you to set KPIs so that you can measure the success, or otherwise, of your activities.
+To summarise my article titled 9 Reasons You Need a Marketing Strategy, the main reasons SaaS marketers should have a well thought out marketing strategy is to keep you and your team focused on achieving the desired outcome.

-Without a strategy in place you are at risk of jumping on the next bandwagon, spending time and money on random tactics without any clear direction.
+Without a strategy in place you are at risk of jumping on the next bandwagon, spending time and money on random SaaS marketing tactics without any clear direction.

 So, what should be in your SaaS marketing strategy?

-There are six key elements that we believe every good marketing strategy should contain:
+There are six key elements that we believe effective SaaS marketing strategies should contain:

 Let’s have a look at each of these in turn.

 A buyer persona is defined as a semi-fictional representation of your ideal customer; based upon fact but with some educated speculation.
 It is effectively your target audience.

 Crafting your buyer persona is the most important step in all your SaaS marketing.
 Any marketing message that you put out there should be targeted at a particular persona and the more groundwork you can do understanding your target persona, the easier it will be to write copy that resonates with the potential customers that you’re trying to attract into your business.